Glat0s/custom_d_fine-deimv2-face/README.md

-# Custom D-FINE training, exporting, inference pipeline
+# Custom Object Detection training, exporting, inference pipeline
 This is a custom project to work with D-FINE - state of the art object detection model based on RT-DETR.

 ## Configuration